jannes/rcmd/DESIGN.md

 The lazy evaluation model has lower complexity, the eager evaluation model could potentially reduce the status/output functions' latency (depending on how the data is synchronized).
 Considering the scope of this challenge I'd opt for the lazy evaluation approach.

+As all operations on the job pool must be thread-safe, the internal collection of jobs must be synchronized.
+As a single job pool should be used by a single client and high performance is not a requirement, I propose to just use a single lock to protect the whole collection of jobs.
+This makes the code less complex at the cost of limiting clients having their commands being submitted/queried in parallel.

 ## Server